-Vert skating has “died” more times than Count Dracula and Jason Voorhees combined and Elephant Special Forces member Neal Hendrix has soldiered on as a pro through 3 decades of these embalming and re-animations.
-Now, as concrete terrain and old-timer bowl contests are putting transitions at center stage once more, the vert ramp seems to be fading even further into the background.
+Vert skating has “died” more times than Count Dracula and Jason Voorhees combined, and Elephant Special Forces member Neal Hendrix has soldiered on as a pro through 3 decades of embalmings and re-animations.
+Now, even as concrete terrain and old-timer bowl contests are putting transitions at center stage once more, the vert ramp itself seems to be fading into the background.
 In spite of this, Neal Hendrix’s heart still beats for the rapid fire purity and back-to-back gnarliness of the vertical half pipe.
-In many ways, he’s the unsung hero of post 80’s vert skating, a man whose probably got as much masonite dust in his bloodstream as hemoglobin.
+In may ways, he’s the unsung hero of post 80’s vert skating, a man whose probably got as much masonite dust in his bloodstream as hemoglobin.

 “I feel like I’m part of the generation that took vert from the backyards to the extreme, and milked that for a couple decades and now it’s in the back yards again.
 [Vert skating] is what I grew up with.
 It’s what I’m passionately into.”